Information & Communication Technology

 and self-reliance among NAM member countries.
 However, the

-implementation of ICT on a global scale has brought about a widening
+implementation of ICT on a global scale has caused widening

-digital divide, not only between developed and industrialised countries
+digital divide, not only between developing and developed countries

 but also among NAM member countries.